mnot/I-D/h2-cache-digest/draft.md

 * **STALE** (0x8): When set, indicates that all cached responses represented in the digest-value are stale {{RFC7234}} at the point in them that the digest was generated; otherwise, all are fresh.

 ## Client Behavior

+A CACHE_DIGEST frame can be sent from a client to a server on any stream in the "open" state, and conveys a digest of the contents of the client's cache for associated stream.

 In typical use, a client will send one or more CACHE_DIGESTs immediately after the first request on a connection for a given origin, on the same stream, because there is usually a short period of